Non-degeneracy of solution for critical Lane-Emden systems with linear perturbation: Introduction

 If $u=v$, system \eqref{inteq1} is reduced to the following Brezis-Nirenberg problem \cite{Bre-Nir}

-It is known that if $ \epsilon\beta\leq 0$ and $\Omega$ is a star-shaped domain, the classical Pohozaev’s identity \cite{P} implies that problem \eqref{inteq2} has no solution.
-On the other hand, if $N\geq 4$ and $0<\epsilon\beta<\lambda_1$, \eqref{inteq2} has a solution (see \cite{Cap-For-Pal}).
-Here and after, $ \lambda_{n}(\Omega )$ is the n-th eigenvalue of the Laplacian $-\Delta$ with Dirichlet boundary condition in $ \Omega$.
+It is known that if $ \lambda\leq 0$ and $\Omega$ is a star-shaped domain, the classical Pohozaev identity \cite{P} implies that problem \eqref{inteq2} has no solution.
+On the other hand, if $N\geq 4$ and $0<\lambda<\lambda_1$, \eqref{inteq2} has a solution (see \cite{Bre-Nir}, \cite{Cap-For-Pal}).
+Here and after, $ \lambda_{n}(\Omega )$ is the n-th eigenvalue of the Laplacian $-\Delta$ with Dirichlet boundary condition.